spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.9.1 Description

-Identify when the SPDX file was originally created.
+Identify when the SPDX Document was originally created.
 The date is to be specified according to combined date and time in UTC format as specified in ISO 8601 standard.
 This field is distinct from the fields in Clause [12](annotations.md), which involves the addition of information during a subsequent review.
 The metadata for the created field is shown in Table 10.

 Table 10 — Metadata for the created field